chrishokamp/aylien-datascience-demos/README.md

 # Aylien Datascience Demos

-This is a multi-page streamlit app containing example usecases for the Aylien NewsAPI.
+This is a multi-page streamlit app containing demo apps built on top of the Aylien NewsAPI.

+This project is intended for data scientists using the Aylien NewsAPI, but also for anyone interested in

 For each of these demos, we provide a sample dataset that will allow them to run without a NewsAPI key.

 Also check out our open source bootstrapper for projects and demos: [datascience-project-quickstarter](https://github.com/AYLIEN/datascience-project-quickstarter)

+analysis of news feed data.

+We also include some patterns that we re-use and modify regularly, such as a simple interface to the newsAPI, and caching responses for demos.

+If you have an idea, feel free to submit a PR, or open an issue for discussion.

 ### Models